jbritain/visual-vibrance/DEVELOPMENT.md

 ```

 Glimmer makes use of a primarily forward rendered pipeline, with the exception of water, which is done deferred.
 Likewise, fog is also handled in a deferred manner.

+A modified version of block_wrangler is used to manage block IDs - if you need to modify them, see `scripts/block_properties.py`.